privefl/bigdfr/README.md

 1. optimize when possible
 1. support factors
 1. implement `n()`
+1. parallelize some `lapply` with {future}?
+1. user-defined summarize on all groups at once?
 1. implement fresh backingfile? (when subview is too small -> just use `as_tibble()`?)
 1. support dates
 1. ...